 One of the oldest tricks in the book is the mixture of vinegar and baking soda.
 You aren't combining them, however.
 This time, you're allowing them to work their magic separately to pull up dirt and grease and restore the shine.
 Follow these steps.

-- Mix equal parts water and distilled white vinegar.
-Pour a small layer in the bottom of the pan.
+- Mix equal parts of water and distilled white vinegar.
+Pour a small layer into the bottom of the pan.

 - Place the pan on your stovetop and heat it to a boil.